giovancombo/DLA-Labs/lab1/README.md

 I will now implement a *simple* Multilayer Perceptron to classify the 10 digits of MNIST, and (hopefully) train it to convergence, monitoring Training and Validation Losses and Accuracies using *Weights & Biases*.

-A fundamental skill in programming is being able to think in an *abstract* way: I'll have to instantiate multiple models, with different hyperparameters configurations each, and train them on different datasets.
-So, it could be a good idea to generalize the most possible the instantiation of every object of the training workflow.
-That's why I decided to create a `config.yaml` file, where I put every hyperparameter I need to set about architectures, datasets and training stuff.
+A fundamental skill in programming is being able to think in an *abstract* way: I'll have to instantiate multiple models, each with different hyperparameter configurations, and train them on different datasets.
+So, it could be a good idea to generalize the instantiation of every object in the training workflow as much as possible.
+That's why I decided to create a `config.yaml` file, where I put every hyperparameter I need to set for architectures, datasets and training details.
 I just found it easier for me.

 To facilitate the future reuse of code for different architectures, I implemented the `trainer.py` script, which defines a **Trainer** object that contains `train` and `evaluate` functions for running the training loop.

-**Note:** For all models, I decided to fix the layer width to **64**, so, an MLP will always have layers 64 nodes wide, a CNN will have 64 kernels in every feature map, and so on.
-I used **ReLU** wherever there's an activation function.
-I use the **Adam** optimizer with **1e-4** learning rate for **20** epochs of training, and a dropout factor of **0.2**.
-The batch size is always set at **128**.
-The `device` used for computation is **cuda** (in my case, a *Nvidia GeForce RTX 3060 Laptop*).
+To ensure consistency across all experiments, I've standardized several key parameters:
++ Layer width fixed at **64** for all models
++ **ReLU** activation function used throughout all models
++ Optimizer: **Adam**
++ Learning rate: **1e-4**, with **no** scheduler
++ Training duration: **20** epochs
++ Dropout rate: **0.2**
++ Batch size: **128**
++ Device: cuda, *Nvidia GeForce RTX 3060 Laptop*

+This standardized setup allows for fair comparisons between different model architectures while keeping computational resources consistent.

 <p float="left">
   <img src="https://github.com/giovancombo/DeepLearningApps/blob/main/lab1/images/21_runs/mnist_mlp_valacc.png" width="49%" />